KsirbJ/Lyrical/README.md

 * You can modify other default extension behavior
 * Use Ctrl + Shift + S to toggle the lyrics panel
 * Easily translate the lyrics to 80+ languages
-* You can move to and highlight the next or previous line using right and left arrow keys
+* Move to and highlight the next or previous line using right and left arrow keys

 For a complete overview / guide click the "Options & How-To" button in the extension.